vulkano-rs/vulkano/README.md

 in the [Issues](https://github.com/vulkano-rs/vulkano/issues) section.

 The project was initially developed by Pierre Krieger(Tomaka), who established Vulkano's base design goals, and the code structure.
-In the meantime the development is driven by Vulkano community members.
+In the meantime development is driven by Vulkano community members.

 **New Pull Requests are usually scheduled for review by the end of each week.**